toddnni/pe-automation-demo-2024/README.md

 TODO
 ====

+- demo hard to run as env variables here and there and need to be initialized
 - go missing from devcontainer -> clean go.sums etc
 - harden the configs
+- use operator instead of helm chart
 - make postgre managed identity to work, would require some postgre commands?
 - network-glue do not create PR if no changes
 - network-glue save status to crd